bytefish/bytefish.de/content/blog/huawei_e352-s.md

 Bus 002 Device 008: ID 12d1:14fe Huawei Technologies Co., Ltd.
 </pre>

-So let's see how to switch the device into its Modem mode!
+Fine, let's see how to switch the device into its Modem mode!
 There is a nice open source project called [usb_modeswitch](http://www.draisberghof.de/usb_modeswitch), which does the job.
-The [usb_modeswitch](http://www.draisberghof.de/usb_modeswitch/) coming with my Ubuntu 10.10 is rather outdated, so I'll build it from source, which is simple.
+The [usb_modeswitch](http://www.draisberghof.de/usb_modeswitch/) coming with my Ubuntu 10.10 is rather outdated, so I'll build it from source.
 You'll need ``libusb-dev`` to build it, so if you haven't installed it yet you can simply install it via ``apt-get`` (or your distributions package manager). [usb_modeswitch](http://www.draisberghof.de/usb_modeswitch/) seems to play fine with most of the ``libusb-dev`` versions:

 ```sh
 sudo apt-get install libusb-dev